sst/guide/_chapters/add-a-create-note-api.md

 - We are setting the AWS JS SDK to use the region `us-east-1` while connecting to DynamoDB.
 - If you have multiple profiles for your AWS SDK credentials, you will need to explicitly pick one.
 Add the following above the `AWS.config.update` line. `const credentials = new AWS.SharedIniFileCredentials({profile: 'my-profile'}); AWS.config.credentials = credentials;`
 - Parse the input from the `event.body`.
 This represents the HTTP request parameters.
+- The `userId` is a Federated Identity id that comes in as a part of the request.
+This is set after our user has been authenticated via the User Pool.
+We are going to expand more on where this id in the coming chapters when we set up our Cognito Identity Pool.
 - Make a call to DynamoDB to put a new object with a generated `noteId` and the current date as the `createdAt`.
 - Upon success, return the newly create note object with the HTTP status code `200` and response headers to enable **CORS (Cross-Origin Resource Sharing)**.
 - And if the DynamoDB call fails then return an error with the HTTP status code `500`.